rwieruch/blog_robinwieruch_content/blog/react-router-authentication/index.md

 <Sponsorship />

-A React tutorial which teaches you how to use **Authentication in React Router 6**.
+A React Router tutorial which teaches you how to use **Authentication in React Router 6**.
 The code for this React Router v6 tutorial can be found over [here](https://github.com/the-road-to-learn-react/react-router-6-examples).
 In order to get you started, create a new React project (e.g. [create-react-app](https://github.com/facebook/create-react-app)).
 Afterward, [install React Router](https://reactrouter.com/docs/en/v6/getting-started/installation#basic-installation) and read the following React Router tutorial to get yourself aligned to what follows next.

 <ReadMore label="React Router 6 Introduction" link="/react-router/" />